mshemadarshini/dxc-digitalexplorer/MetaModels/RoadmapMetaModel.md

 |focusArea|flag to set the value if the disruptor becomes a focus area for the account team

-##### Node Label: ClientStrategicInitiative
+##### Node Label: ClientIdea
-Outcome of the innovation agenda, selected focus areas are combined to create a new strategic initiative
+Outcome of the innovation agenda, selected focus areas are combined to create a new project idea

 |Property|Description|
 |----|----|